RightToAskOrg/righttoask-docs/API.md

 Simultaneous update rules:

 The merge rules for each field are:
-- Question_Text, Question_Suggester, Signature: Reject updates.
+- Question_Text, Person_Suggested_Question, Signature: Reject updates.
 - Background: Reject updates unless currently blank.
-- Question_Askers, Question_Answerers: Eliminate duplicates (including with values already present).
+- MP_Who_Should_Ask_The_Questions, Entity_Who_Should_Answer_The_Question: Eliminate duplicates (including with values already present).
 If the total number of values doesn't exceed the limit, accept.
 If the limit has already been exceeded, reject.
 If it hasn't, but would if this update was accepted, send a merge request back to the client (pick at most m out of the n you tried to submit...).
 Note that this might cause cascading merges that need to be manually resolved, but that's less trouble than allowing locks.
 - Answer: If there are simultaneous valid \& permitted updates, accept both (append), regardless of whether the MP is the person who was tagged.
 - Answer_accepted: May be changed from false to true.
-- Hansard link, Keywords, Topics: Same as Question_Askers, Question_Answerers.
+- Hansard link, Keywords, Topics: Same as MP_Who_Should_Ask_The_Questions, Entity_Who_Should_Answer_The_Question.

 (VT: Consider exactly how this will be stored on the server or BB - a question that has been updated multiple times, e.g. by adding some background, an answer, or a hansard link, may have multiple different BB records.
 It will be the server's job to keep track of all this.
 TODO: update the inclusion proofs appropriately - an inclusion proof for one question may actually be an inclusion proof for multiple additions/edits, each represented separately on the BB.)